The French Quarter

 Hotel Le Marais – An upscale boutique hotel in New Orleans.
 It is where the trendsetters, influencers and smart luxury travelers go to stay in the heart of it all.
 The location is great off of Conti and Royal Streets in the French Quarter.
 It is an upscale sanctuary with a gorgeous outdoor pool and courtyard.
 The rooms are filled with French-inspired furnishings, calming décor, and historical brickwork.

-Hotel Mazarin – Known as the “Diamond of the French Quarter” (ha!), this hotel is also greatly situated in the French Quarter and has authentic old-world charm with modern luxury.
-One night that I stayed there they had a gorgeous wedding in the courtyard, yet my room was practically sound proof from the event and felt like a sanctuary.
+Hotel Mazarin – Known as the “Diamond of the French Quarter” (ha!), this hotel is also greatly situated in the French Quarter and has an authentic old-world charm with modern luxury.
+One night that I stayed there they had a gorgeous wedding in the courtyard, yet my room was practically soundproof from the event and felt like a sanctuary.

-The New Orleans Hotel Collection hotels offers fast and free internet, in-room bottled water and points in the Stash Hotel Rewards!!
+The New Orleans Hotel Collection hotels offer fast and free internet, in-room bottled water, and points in the Stash Hotel Rewards!!
 They are a group of seven fine hotels in New Orleans that includes the Bourbon Orleans, Dauphine Orleans, Hotel Mazarin, Audubon Cottages, Crowne Plaza New Orleans Airport, Hotel Le Marais, and the Whitney Hotel.

 Maison Dupuy Hotel – With its lush, outdoor heated pool and serene courtyard, this hotel was the furthest out from the main areas of Royal and Bourbon Street.
 It did have a unique aspect about it in that it had inside “balconies” facing this pool sanctuary courtyard, for nice people watching and after-dinner drink relaxing.
 It could, however, use some updating in the rooms themselves.